-I’m sure we all can agree that grant acquittals (reporting back to your grant provider) can be hard to do and are mostly very time-consuming.
-To add to the frustration, no two grant providers have the same reporting requirements.
+So, how do you streamline grant acquittals?
+Firstly, let us clarify the term ‘Grant Acquittal’.
+Essentially, the term “Grant Acquittals” seems to be uniquely Australian.
+Our friends in the UK and New Zealand are often puzzled by it.
+Don’t be!
+It’s simply reporting back to your funding provider on how you have spent the funds they gave you.
+Secondly, we can all agree that funding reports to the grant provider can be hard to do and are mostly very time-consuming.
+To add to the frustration, no two funding providers have the same reporting requirements.
 Sometimes, not even within the same Government department.
-Calxa has many uses for not-for-profits organisations and can help your organisation with grant acquittals.
-So, how do you streamline grant acquittals?
+Calxa has many uses for not-for-profits organisations and can help your organisation streamline grant acquittals.

 Grants to Bulk Fund Programs